 Beautiful Design

 Lifesum is one of the best-looking apps in the category.
 Logging is fast.
 The visuals are friendly without being childish.
 For users who have abandoned other apps because the interface felt punishing, Lifesum is genuinely pleasant.
+The design lowers the friction of daily logging in a way that materially affects retention.

 Curated Diet Plans

 Lifesum offers structured plans for keto, Mediterranean, high protein, and several others.
 Each plan comes with a meal structure and recipe library.
 For people who want to try a specific dietary approach without designing it themselves, this is useful.
+The plans are sensible rather than gimmicky, which is more than can be said for many competitors.

 Habit Tracking

 Beyond food, Lifesum tracks water, sleep duration, and basic mood inputs.
 These are not deep, but they do add some context to the food data, which is more than many nutrition apps offer.
+The presence of these adjacent trackers reflects an awareness that food does not exist in isolation, even if the app does not act on that awareness in any sophisticated way.

 Where Lifesum Falls Short